astreum/whitepaper/README.md

 ### Transactions

-A Transaction consists of the transaction body and the sender's ed25519 signature of the body's merkle tree root.
+A Transaction consists of:

+1. body
+2. dilithium3 public key
+3. dilithium3 signature
+4. ed25519 public key
+5. ed25519 signature

 The transaction body has: